cedlemo/ctypes-stubs-generation-notes/README.md

 } GIInfoType;
 ```

-In order to test if the bindings work, I will need to create bindings for the
+In order to test if the bindings works, I will need to create bindings for the
 following functions:

 * `g_irepository_find_by_name`